keelancook/minimal/_pages/cv.md

 ---

 ## Current
-*Associate Director at [Center for Great Commission Studies](thecgcs.org) and instructor of Christian Missions at [Southeastern Baptist Theological Seminary](sebts.edu)*
+Associate Director for the [Center for Great Commission Studies](thecgcs.org).

+Instructor of Christian Missions at [Southeastern Baptist Theological Seminary](sebts.edu).

 ---